 Disclaimer: The information in this circular relating to the legal requirements of specific foreign countries is provided for general information only and may not be totally accurate in a particular case.
 Questions involving interpretation of specific foreign laws should be addressed to foreign counsel or the foreign central authority for the Inter-American Convention and additional protocol.

-In Force: ARGENTINA, BRAZIL, CHILE, COLOMBIA, ECUADOR, GUATEMALA, MEXICO, PANAMA, PARAGUAY, PERU, UNITED STATES, URUGUAY and VENEZUELA.
+In Force: ARGENTINA, BOLIVIA, BRAZIL, CHILE, COLOMBIA, ECUADOR, GUATEMALA, MEXICO, PANAMA, PARAGUAY, PERU, UNITED STATES, URUGUAY and VENEZUELA.

 Summary: The Inter-American Convention on Letters Rogatory and Additional Protocol (IACAP) are a pair of international agreements designed to facilitate judicial assistance between countries.
 The United States interprets those agreements as limited to covering service of process and countries must be a party to both agreements in order for a treaty relationship to exist.
 Replacing the traditional letters rogatory process, the IACAP provides a mechanism for service of documents by a foreign central authority.
 The Department of Justice is the U.S. Central Authority under the IACAP.
 Requests from the United States are transmitted via a private contractor carrying out the service functions of the U.S. Central Authority on behalf of the Department of Justice.